Any change in your enrollment status for a given semester may result in a reduction or cancellation of your Financial Assistance.

 Financial Aid Withdrawal Policy

 Federal regulations require Stephen F. Austin State University to perform a calculation for the return of federal financial aid when a financial aid recipient withdraws, is expelled, or otherwise ceases to be a student at SFA.
 The financial aid office has 30 days from the student’s withdrawal date to perform the calculation and 45 days to return the appropriate funds when applicable.
 The return amount due to the federal financial aid program(s) is calculated on a per diem basis with a formula established by Federal regulations.
 In other words, we will calculate the percentage of aid you have earned by dividing the number of days you were enrolled before withdrawal by the number of days in the semester.
 The remaining portion of your aid will be returned.
 Returns are required to be calculated on any student who withdraws before 60% of the semester is completed.
 An example of the federal refund formula is available upon request in the Financial Aid office.

 The returns will be applied to the financial aid programs in the following order: Federal Unsubsidized Stafford loans, Federal Subsidized Stafford loans, Perkins loans, PLUS loans, Pell grants, FSEOG grants, and other Title IV programs.
 Funds returned to the federal loan program will reduce the student’s loan balance with their lender.
 The student will be responsible for reimbursing Stephen F. Austin for any funds returned by the university on behalf of the student.
-Student will be notified of this amount by mail, and balances must be paid in the Business Office.
+The student will be notified of this amount by mail, and balances must be paid in the Business Office.
 Using Department of Education guidance, the financial aid office will not make changes to a withdrawal calculation after the 30 day timeframe.

 In the event that a non-federal financial assistance program or privately funded scholarship has their own return policy, their policy supersedes this policy.